ianrenton/planesailing/README.md

 ### Future Plans

-1. Actual AIS implementation (pending receiver hardware setup)
-2. APRS?
+1. APRS?
-3. Whatever else I can pick up with the ever expanding set of Raspberry Pis and RTL-SDR dongles on my desk
+2. Whatever else I can pick up with the ever expanding set of Raspberry Pis and RTL-SDR dongles on my desk